-Traditional: graphite, pen and ink, scratchboard, carbon dust, watercolor, colored pencil, oil, acrylic, calligraphy, illumination
+Traditional: graphite, pen and ink, scratchboard, carbon dust, watercolor, colored pencil, oil, acrylic, calligraphy, illumination, geometry

 Digital: Software: Adobe Illustrator, Photoshop, InDesign, Dreamweaver, WordPress.
 Proficient with scanning, image formatting, page layout, illustration, graphic design, logo design and web design.
 Comfortable with pre-press and publication standards.

 Collaboration and project development: Experienced working in an interactive environment with a range of groups, from scientists to artists to administrators.
 Comfortable developing projects, from inspiration and sharing ideas, through the development stages, to the final event, publication or exhibition.